Sevyn Streeter: 2020–present: Drunken Wordz Sober Thoughtz

 On September 18, 2020, Streeter released her first official single "HMU" and October 2, 2020, Streeter released her second single "Kissez" featuring Davido, which both singles were scraped from her upcoming sophomore album "Drunken Wordz Sober Thoughts".
 Streeter then released her official lead single "Guilty" featuring Chris Brown & A$ap Ferg on February 12, 2021.

 In 2025, Streeter appeared on the Netflix music docu-reality series Hitmakers.

+On July 6, 2026, she performed in an Aaliyah tribute, curated by Missy Elliott, for the finale at that year's Essence Festival of Culture.

 Influences

 Sevyn Streeter cites Aaliyah as her biggest musical influence.
 Streeter covered Aaliyah's "Come Over" after visiting her high school, Detroit High School for the Fine and Performing Arts in Detroit, Michigan in May 2013.
 She also wrote a letter to honor her memory.
 Other influences include Janet Jackson, Michael Jackson, Kelly Rowland, Yolanda Adams, Whitney Houston, Celine Dion, Mariah Carey, Earth, Wind & Fire, Toni Braxton, Brandy Norwood, and Beyoncé.